2021 - Shanklin & The Diamond Isle

 Entrance to Osborne House is not included and cost is approximately £19 per person in 2021.
 English Heritage members FOC.
 Built in the style of an Italian Villa, palatial Osborne House was the much-loved home of Queen Victoria and her family until she died here in 1901.
 Your driver may be able to make a brief stop at nearby Whippingham Church where Victoria and Albert were once regular members of the congregation.

 Last Day - After breakfast, join the mid-morning ferry back to the mainland and onwards to interchange.Back to top

 Channel View Hotel, Shanklin

-This 3* hotel has repeatedly been voted Crusader Holidays best British Hotel.
-Boasting the most amazing and picturesque views of the English Channel, The Channel View Hotel is sat atop the cliffs of Shanklin Bay in an idyllic location.
+This popular 3* hotel boasts the most amazing and picturesque views of the English Channel, The Channel View Hotel is sat atop the cliffs of Shanklin Bay in an idyllic location.
 It always gives visitors a warm welcome, good service and excellent food.
 Hotel facilities include restaurant, bar, lift to most floors and entertainment on some evenings.
 There is also an indoor heated swimming pool and sauna.
 All bedrooms are en-suite with TV, hairdryer and tea/coffee making facilities.